cuweb/docker-example/README.md

 - You will see the logs for all services.
 Ctrl-C will stop it.
 - Alternatively, you can run `docker-compose up -d` and it will run in the background.
 You'll need to run `docker-compose down -v` to stop it.

+You can access the running laravel install at https://localhost (it uses a self signed cert, so be prepared for warnings).

 ## Important

 - Our images do the composer install when they build and our "vendor" folder is included as a part of the the image.
 Since composer picks versions based on the PHP version its run with, I would highly recommend trashing the composer.lock and vendor folders in the repo.
 After this, you need to run composer install from the image while docker is running.